 Before coming to Princeton she taught at Brown University and Stonybrook University, after working at the Social Science Research Council’s Program on Latin America and Working Group on Cuba, and at the Consejo Regional Indígena del Cauca in Colombia.

-Professor Price is affiliated with the Program in Media and Modernity and the Program in Latin American Studies, and was a core member of the 2012-2015 PIIRS Research Community on Empire.
+Professor Price is affiliated with the Program in Media and Modernity, the Princeton Environmental Institute, and the Program in Latin American Studies, and is on the executive committee for the Interdisciplinary Doctoral Program in the Humanities, and was a core member of the 2012-2015 PIIRS Research Community on Empire.

 - “African Interpreters in the Cuban Courts: The Case of an Uprising on the Cafetal Salvador in Banes, Cuba, 1833,” in Rerouting the Caribbean: Global, Local, and Micro-territorial Readings, ed.
 José María Rodríguez and Yolanda Martínez-San Miguel (South Bend: University of Notre Dame Press, forthcoming).